 Wheatland is a very small town located in the state of Wyoming.
 With a population of 3,571 people and just one neighborhood, Wheatland is the 23rd largest community in Wyoming.

-Wheatland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wheatland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wheatland is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Wheatland who work in management occupations (29.44%), office and administrative support (10.41%), and sales jobs (9.45%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wheatland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wheatland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Wheatland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Wheatland doesn't have a public transportation system that people use for their commute.

 In terms of college education, Wheatland is nearly on par with the US average for all cities of 21.84%: 19.96% of adults 25 and older in Wheatland have a bachelor's degree or advanced degree.